ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/fuckthevcs/fuckthevcs.com - Home.md

 ##### The future of work is open, collaborative, decentralised

 - We advocate for open-source collaboration as a means to drive genuine innovation and inclusivity.
-- We redefine "investment" as active participation in innovation, ensuring benefits are shared among all contributors.
+- We redefine 'investment' as active participation in innovation, ensuring benefits are shared among all contributors.
 - We adopt a decentralised approach to empower individuals and communities, moving away from centralised control.

 ##### Innovation with a purpose
 (link to value creation section)

-Price = Time x Brand
+`Price = Time x Brand`

 ###### Never pay anymore.
 Invest.
 (link to users section)

 Buying products generate margins, margins generate profits, profits generate (hopefully) investment, investment (hopefully) generates better products.

-Why not pay the right price and invest directly?
+Why not pay the right price and chose to invest in what you believe?

 ###### Never work anymore.
 Invest.
 (link to contributors section)